aspirity-inc/easydev/documentation/src/content/docs/components/popover/index.md

 title: Popover
 ---

-Popover can be used to display some content on top of another.
+The Popover can be used to display some content on top of another.

 The Popover can have the next props: placement, title, body.
 [See there](/storybook/?path=/docs/core-popover--docs) to get more information.